 Data Source in Blazor AutoComplete Component

-The AutoComplete loads the data either from local data sources or remote data services using the DataSource property.
-It supports the data type of array or DataManager.
+The AutoComplete loads data from local sources or remote services using the DataSource property.
+It supports an array or the DataManager.

-The AutoComplete also supports different kinds of data services such as OData, OData V4, and Web API and data formats such as XML, JSON, JSONP with the help of DataManager Adaptors.
+The AutoComplete also supports various data services such as OData, OData V4, and Web API and data formats such as XML, JSON, and JSONP through DataManager adaptors.

 NOTE

-While binding complex data to AutoComplete, fields should be mapped correctly.
-Otherwise, the selected item remains undefined.
+When binding complex data to AutoComplete, ensure field mappings are configured correctly; otherwise, the selected item remains undefined.

 Bind to local data